SMALL PHONE

 • Backup site providers

-Practice
+Practice your plan

-Train your employees to understand their assigned roles and responsibilities in the plan.
-Consider doing dry runs of various disruption scenarios, especially when onboarding new employees.
-If a shutdown does occur, assess and update your response when it's fresh in your mind.
-Your goal is a quick recovery, and a well-practiced plan can help make that happen.
+If a shutdown does occur, assess and update your response when it’s fresh in your mind.
+Your goal is a quick recovery—a well-practiced plan can help make that happen.

 The value of business insurance

-Business insurance can also play a large role in your recovery success.
+Business insurance can play a large role in your recovery success.
 It’s important to make sure your insurance policy aligns with today’s evolving risks.
 Evaluate your current policy and have a conversation with your insurance provider about the following coverages:

 • Commercial property can help cover buildings and greenhouses, equipment breakdowns, crops and inventory, and business income.

-When your business is shut down, temporarily halted, or not producing at full capacity, you lose money.
-Your business insurance coverages can be your lifeline during catastrophes.
 Along with the standard coverages noted above, business interruption can help you recover lost business income, cover payroll, and even assist you if you have to move your business to a temporary location.
-Contact us today to learn more about insurance coverages that can help you keep your business open.

 Person turning open sign